ThibaultGiraudon/BCMF/README.md

 ## License

 This SwiftUI program is open-source and available under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code as per the terms of the license.

-## Acknowledgments

-Special thanks to the Swift and SwiftUI communities for their contributions and support:
-- The PlayerListView and the PlayerDetailView inspiration come from this [Apple tutorial](https://developer.apple.com/tutorials/swiftui)
-- I've learned all the CRUD function thanks to [Peter Friese](https://peterfriese.dev/posts/swiftui-firebase-fetch-data/)
-- I've learned how to login and logout the app with Auth0 with [Joey deVilla](https://auth0.com/blog/get-started-ios-authentication-swift-swiftui-part-1-login-logout/)